monacoremo/postgrest-sessions-example/app.sql.md

 ```

 ## Roles

 Roles in PostgreSQL apply to the database cluster (i.e. the set of databases
-managed by one PostreSQL server) as a whole.
+managed by one PostgreSQL server) as a whole.
 Setting up the roles for our
 application is the only part that might encounter conflicts when run on a fresh
 database.
 We are going to set up all the required roles here.

 ### Authenticator role and its sub-roles